On sharpness in Local Converse Theorems for classical groups and $G_2$: Introduction

 \begin{conj}(see Conjecture \ref{conj:better}) Suppose~$p>N$ and~$N$ is odd.
 Let~$\pi,\pi'$ be self-dual supercuspidal representations of~$\GL_{2N}(F)$ of the same parity which are~$\gamma$-equivalent to level~$N-1$.
 Then~$\pi\cong\pi'$. \end{conj}

-We have no evidence as to whether the assumption on $p$ or $N$ is needed, or even whether the above bound is optimal; at best, it can be lowered by $1$ more, as the following shows:
+We have no evidence as to whether the assumptions on $p$ or $N$ are needed, or even whether the above bound is optimal; at best, it can be lowered by $1$ more, as the following shows:

 \begin{thm}(see Theorem \ref{thm:better}) Suppose~$p>N$, set~$M=2\lfloor\frac N2\rfloor$, and fix a parity.
 There exist inequivalent self-dual supercuspidal representations~$\pi,\pi'$ of~$\GL_{2N}(F)$ of this parity which are~$\gamma$-equivalent to level~$M-2$. \end{thm}